nieli9697/Solutions-to-ISL/README.md

 # Solutions-to-ISL
-Solutions to Exercises in ISL
+Solutions to Exercises in ISL with reference to other two popular online solutions.